Lung cancer prevention

-- Cigarettes: Most lung cancers (90 to 95%) are due to smoking.
+- Cigarettes: Most lung cancers (more than 8 of 10 cases) are due to smoking.
 The risk of getting lung cancer is directly linked to the number of cigarettes you smoke every day and the years you spend smoking.

 - Pipes/cigars: If you smoke cigars or pipes, you have a lower risk than cigarette smokers, but you are still at a higher risk than non-smokers.

 - Low tar cigarettes: If you smoke low tar cigarettes, you do not have a lower risk, as these smokers tend to inhale quite deeply.

 - Cannabis: It is believed that cannabis smoking can do the same damage to the lungs as cigarette smoking.

 - Passive smoking: This also increases your risk of developing lung cancer, although not as much as a smoker.